CROSS Safety Report

 Find out more about the Full Report

-The Full Report below has been submitted to CROSS and describes the reporter’s experience.
-The text has been edited for clarity and to ensure anonymity and confidentiality by removing any identifiable details.
-If you would like to know more about our secure reporting process or submit a report yourself, please visit the reporting to CROSS-UK page.
+This section contains the Full Report submitted to CROSS and describes the reporter’s concerns or experiences.
+However, the text has been edited for clarity, and identifiable details have been removed to ensure anonymity and confidentiality.
+If you would like to know more about our secure reporting process, or submit a report yourself, please visit the reporting to CROSS-UK page.

 A correspondent has contacted CROSS as they are concerned by the principal designer’s obligations for temporary works as stated in Clause 8.5 of the new BS 5975:2019 standard (Code of practice for temporary works procedures and the permissible stress design of falsework).